 You can make this recipe a lot easier on yourself by using canned beans (which I detest) and store-bought pesto (I’m not opposed to using this as a shortcut).
 Or use your favorite homemade pesto.
 I think Cilantro Pesto would taste great in this recipe.

-I topped this dip with the remaining pesto and then swirled my knife through it.
+You can also top this dip with pesto and then swirled a knife through it.
 Refrigerate overnight and the next day you’ll have a swirly design of primarily basil while the olive oil will from the sauce will rise to the top.